-The PC program focuses on creative expression and is designed to prepare students to pursue careers in commercial, documentary and web-based production.
+The PC program focuses on creative expression and its objective is to prepare students to pursue careers in commercial, documentary and web-based production.
 Students completing this program will be able to work in all areas of content creation including getting jobs as directors, producers, videographers, screenwriters, editors, motion graphics and VFX, and audio recording & post.